Chapter 6 Section D: Criminal cases in the courts

-If at least two doctors decide that you are not mentally ill under the Mental Health Act 2007 (NSW), then you will be sent back to the Local Court and again have to appear before a magistrate.
+If at least two doctors (one of whom must be a psychiatrist) decide that you are not mentally ill under the Mental Health Act 2007 (NSW), then you will be sent back to the Local Court and again have to appear before a magistrate.

 That magistrate will then deal the criminal charge.
 The magistrate can do one of two things: